TheSledgeHammer/2.11BSD_X44/sys/devel/README.md

 ## Development: (devel folder)
-- All work here is proof of concept and hence temporary in nature.
+- All work here is proof of concept and can change without notice.

+(NOTE: This folder is only temporary during initial development.
+It will be removed once an offical release is made.)

 ### Devel Contents:
+- Arch:
+	- i386: (Partially implemented in arch/i386)
+		- x86 related content.
+			- lapic, ioapic, tsc, etc..

+- HTBC:
-- HTBC: HTree Based Blockchain to augment LFS & other existing Log-Structured Filesystems (akin to Soft-updates & WAPBL)
+	- HTree Based Blockchain to augment LFS & other existing Log-Structured Filesystems
+	- akin to Soft-updates & WAPBL

 - Kern & Sys:
 	- Malloc: A Tertiary Buddy System Allocator (No Plans or use cases).
 Originally planned as part of a larger memory allocation stack for the kernel.
 (Needs a home!)